martywallace/polyk/README.md

 # PolyK.

 This library was written by [Ivan Kuckir](http://www.ivank.net).
-This repository serves to provide Bower and NPM support.
+This repository serves to provide Bower support.

 ---